wongd-hub/squat-challenge/README.md

 A beautiful, production-ready web application for tracking daily squat progress through a 23-day challenge.
 Built with Next.js, TypeScript, and Supabase, featuring an intuitive dial interface, real-time progress tracking, and competitive leaderboards with social features.

-> **🚀 Currently in Testing Phase** - Launching July 9th, 2025.
-Try it now and help us test!

 ## ✨ Key Features

 ### 🎯 Core Features